-This isn’t a tragic story, in fact, it’s quite banal really.
+This isn’t a tragic story.
+In fact, it’s quite banal.
 No drama, misunderstandings or wasted years trying, in vain, to get along, make it work.
-The truth is there was never anything to work out because the sore ache always came from the silence, the nothingness of the whole thing.
+The truth is there was never anything to work out because the sore ache always came from the silence and the nothingness of the whole thing.

-My father, my few memories of you, have all but drown in my now.
+My father, my few memories of you, have all but drown in my present.
 I gave up hoping for your attention long ago and now I’m letting go of the ugliness that followed.

 A hole is a hole.
-You can try to fill it, pretend it isn’t there, rewrite fathers, good dads, a million times and yet nothing ever changes.
-It never puts yours on the phone, across the table, real, there.
+I can try to fill it.
+Pretend it isn’t there, rewrite fathers, good dads a million times and yet nothing ever changes.
+It never puts you on the phone, across the table, real, there.

-I wonder if I would even recognize you, were we to pass on the street.
-I’m sure I would.
-I’m certain I would sense it, like a sudden chill on a sunny day.
-Warmth gone, I might hold myself, look around wondering if it was going to rain.
+I wonder if I would even recognize you were we to pass on the street.
+I’m certain I would sense it like a sudden chill on a sunny day.
+Warmth gone, I might hold myself look around wondering if it was going to rain.
 Then in the next step, as long as I kept moving, the sun would return.
-I might even look to see if you had passed.
+I might look to see if you had passed.
 The hollow unfamiliar feeling, that would be you.

 Memories of you will never be a Paul Simon song, nor a story about a relationship, work, fishing or finding our way.
-Ours is a story of empty, something should be there, but it’s not, nothing.
-I’m okay with that, it’s all I’ve ever know really, but the yuckiness is gone now.
+Ours is a story of empty.
+Something that should have be there despite circumstance and wasn’t.
+I’m okay with that.
+It’s all I’ve ever known really, but the yuckiness is gone now.

 I wanted you to know, on this your 44th Father’s Day, that I forgive you.
 Things are good.
 I hope you have lived the life you wanted and have found peace in the silence.